Russian opposition leader Alexey Navalny has died in the Arctic penal colony where he was serving a 19-year sentence, prison authorities say.

 Here’s a look at some of the key moments in his life since that poisoning.

-August 20, 2020 – Navalny is hospitalised in the Siberian city of Omsk after falling ill and losing consciousness while on a flight over Siberia.
-Navalny’s spokeswoman says he was poisoned, perhaps by a cup of tea he drank prior to the takeoff from Tomsk’s Bogashevo airport, but Russian doctors treating him say they have found “no trace” in his blood or urine.
+August 20, 2020 – Navalny is hospitalised in the Siberian city of Omsk after falling ill and losing consciousness while on a domestic flight over Siberia.
+Navalny’s spokesperson says he was poisoned, perhaps by a cup of tea he drank prior to takeoff from Tomsk’s Bogashevo airport, but Russian doctors treating him say they found “no trace” in his blood or urine.

 August 22, 2020 – Navalny is airlifted to Charite hospital in Germany’s capital, Berlin, for treatment.
-The Russian medical team treating him had initially refused the move before later releasing him.
+The Russian medical team treating him had initially refused his transport before later releasing him.
 German doctors say their tests indicate Navalny was poisoned.

-September 2, 2020 – German officials say there is “unequivocal proof” Navalny was poisoned with a Novichok nerve agent, a Soviet-era chemical weapon.
+September 2, 2020 – German officials say there is “unequivocal proof” Navalny was poisoned with a Soviet-era Novichok nerve agent.
 Chancellor Angela Merkel says Navalny is a victim of attempted murder, adding there are “serious questions that only the Russian government can and must answer”.
 International calls for an investigation into the incident mount.